spencerschrock/hs100/README.md

 ```

-Utilizing the Scapy module, I was able to parse an entire pcap file and decode all configuration messages sent over TCP or UDP.
+Utilizing the Scapy module, I was able to iterate through an entire packet capture and decode all of the smart plug's communication over TCP or UDP.

-# Sniffing Device Setup with Pi Zero
+# Capturing setup traffic with a Raspberry Pi Zero W

   ![Image of Sniffer](https://i.imgur.com/8R2PgRk.jpg=250x)

+### Parts
-Raspberri Pi Zero W running Kali with [Re4son’s Pi-Tail](https://whitedome.com.au/re4son/pi-tail/)
+Raspberri Pi Zero W running Kali via [Re4son’s Pi-Tail](https://whitedome.com.au/re4son/pi-tail/)
 Alfa AWUS036NH Wireless Adapter
 External Battery Pack

+### Configuration
-Roughly 20s after receiving power, the setup begins sniffing for HS100 networks used for device setup with the following startup script:
+Roughly 20s after receiving power, the Pi has booted and automatically logged in.
+Upon login, a bash script begins sniffing for HS100 networks used for device setup with the following startup script.
+This setup is capable of capturing continuous configuration traffic from multiple smart plugs, as long as the battery lasts.

 ```
 airmon-ng start wlan1
 airmon-ng check kill
 airodump-ng wlan1mon -c 1 --essid-regex Plug -w scan_results
 ```

-The provided ESSID capture filter will include all HS100 networks, however it could also capture extra packets depending on the surrounding networks.
-The regex filter can be furthered refined if necessary.
+The provided ESSID capture filter matches all Wi-Fi networks with "Plug" in the ESSID.
+This will include all HS100 networks of the form TP-Link_Smart Plug_XXXX.
+While this filter could also capture extraneous networks, the regex filter can be furthered refined if necessary.

+Interestingly, the plugs only created setup networks on Channel 1 during my testing.
+This could be a universal default, or Channel 1 could be the least congested in my area.
+Regardless, sniffing a single channel was essential to capturing all packets during setup.
+If a single channel was not used, airodump-ng missed packets while channel hopping.

-This setup is capable of capturing multiple device setups, so long as the battery pack has power.
-I encountered some issues with my antenna with receiving every packet, however the capture worked extremely well when the sniffer was between the path between the plug and the phone.
-I imagine the problem would be non-existent with a better antenna.
+I encountered some issues with my antenna missing some packets, however the capture worked extremely well when the sniffer was between the smart plug and the smartphone.
+This problem could be mitigated with a better antenna, although battery life would suffer.

-Below is my best decoded packet capture with this setup.
+Below are the decoded commands from my best packet capture with this setup.
 Note: some duplicate information from retransmitted packets was removed using uniq.
 ```
 {"system":{"get_sysinfo":{}}}
 {"system":{"get_sysinfo":{"err_code":0,"sw_ver":"1.2.5 Build 171129 Rel.174814","hw_ver":"1.0","type":"IOT.SMARTPLUGSWITCH","model":"HS100(US)","mac":"50:C7:BF:5B:57:7E","deviceId":"8006CA44F6E7658EABC6D2CD45B6DB46186BDA47","hwId":"5EACBE93FB9E32ECBE1F1C2ADE6DDE11","fwId":"00000000000000000000000000000000","oemId":"37589AA1F5CACDC53E2914B7760127E5","alias":"TP-LINK_Smart Plug_577E","dev_name":"Wi-Fi Smart Plug","icon_hash":"","relay_state":1,"on_time":56,"active_mode":"none","feature":"TIM","updating":0,"led_off":0,"latitude":0,"longitude":0}}}